-The end of a subscription as a result of no longer requiring the service, compromise or breach of contract result in the termination of the CA as described in section 5.8.
+The end of a subscription as a result of no longer requiring the service, compromise or breach of contract result in the termination of the CA as described in section 5.8 of this CPS.

-The end of a subscription as a result of no longer requiring the service, compromise, or termination of employment (voluntary or imposed) will result in the immediate revocation of the certificate and the publishing of a CRL or other certificate status verification system.
+The end of a subscription as a result of no longer requiring the service, compromise, or termination of service (voluntary or imposed) may result in the immediate revocation of the certificate and the publishing of a CRL or other certificate status verification system.